-A Dissertation Committee should be assembled by each graduate student in consultation with his/her Research Advisor early in the second year, before the candidacy exam.
-The composition of the Committee should be reported to the Graduate Student Services Office, by submitting the Departmental Dissertation Committee form, as soon as it is formed so it can be recorded at the Graduate School.
+A Dissertation Committee should be assembled by each graduate student in consultation with their Research Advisor in the second year, before the second year research gateway exam.
+The composition of the Committee should be reported to the Graduate Student Services Office, by submitting the electronic Departmental Dissertation Committee form, as soon as it is formed so it can be recorded at the Graduate School.
 The Research Advisor serves as Chair and shares with the Committee the responsibilities of guiding the student toward the doctoral degree.
 All Dissertation Committees must consist of at least four members, including the Research Advisor/Dissertation Committee Chair.
 At least two of the Committee members must be from Chemistry.
 At least one member (cognate) must be out of the Department (such as Chemical Engineering, Mathematics, Physics, Pharmacy, Materials Science and Engineering, etc.).
-There are particular rules regarding who can serve as a cognate member, ask the Graduate Program Coordinator if you have any questions.
+There are particular rules regarding who can serve as a cognate member; ask the Graduate Program Coordinator if you have any questions.